 The flightiness of the male half of the species is highlighted in “Invisible Man,” featuring a dampened background of distortion, bass and synthesizer that, when mixed with Kim’s soft, husky voice, gives the song a cocoon-like feel.
 Thematically one of the lovelier songs on the album, the low-key melodic line and chord pattern invite a series of lovely synth and guitar fills that intensify the feeling of emptiness as you “count the bubbles in your hand.”
 I love how they add the sounds of a wind chime on the fade, indicating that yet another unreliable male has vanished into the wind to sow his sticky oats.

 “No Aloha” is a disarming anthem to female independence from marriage and motherhood.
 Opening with Kim’s heavily-reverbed voice sounding like a spirit disconnected from her body, she’s soon supported by a lo-fi, heavily-reverbed slide guitar and stiff rhythm guitar that come together to create the sound of an amateur band gigging in a Honolulu tourist trap.
-The highlight of the song comes early, when Kim makes her own statement of liberation: “Motherhood means mental freeze.”
+The highlight of the song comes early when Kim makes her own statement of liberation: “Motherhood means mental freeze.”
 A pretty strong statement indeed, but when you reluctantly unpack the condensed poetic message, what she’s really testifying to is the reality of a woman in a world of limited choices.
 The primary expectation heaped upon the vast majority of young women is motherhood, and motherhood usually involves serving as the weaker economic power in a relationship and facing a disrupted career/life path.
-“Oh, great, I get to stay home trying to have conversations with fucking two year-olds who need hours of attention and make a fucking mess of everything so I can wind up exhausted by nine o’clock.”
+“Oh, great, I get to stay home trying to have conversations with two-year-olds who need hours of attention and make a fucking mess of everything so I can wind up exhausted by nine o’clock.”
 No. Fucking.
 Thanks.
-While there are some women who do manage to conquer many of the obstacles that mothers face, and while there are many countries outside the USA do a much better job of supporting professional mothers, there are many women whose psyches cannot bear the thought of the oppressive responsibilities of motherhood.
+While there are some women who do manage to conquer many of the obstacles that mothers face, and while there are many countries outside the USA that do a much better job of supporting professional mothers, there are many women whose psyches cannot bear the thought of the oppressive responsibilities of motherhood.

 It’s just not in every woman’s DNA, so leave us the fuck alone.